 Make a note to perhaps change a few small things about your approach, but don’t take any big decisions just yet.

-There will be plenty of time later on to reconsider your overall investments.
-And you’ll be much better off making those calls in a calm, careful manner, after the road is smooth again.
+As for your investments, there will be plenty of time later on to reassess your goals.
+And you’ll be much better off making those calls in a calm, careful manner, once the road is smooth again.